Iowa Health Insurance: 2022 Coverage Guide

 There are several health insurance options in Iowa, which makes it important to understand what you need before buying health coverage.
 After you gather some important information, you'll want to compare different health plans to make sure you’re getting the best value for your health care.
 If you’re buying coverage for yourself or for a family, you can get the coverage you need at the best prices with SmartFinancial.
 But first things first.
 Let’s make sure you know the deadline to enroll, so you don’t have to wait another year.
+You can buy a new health plan now through August 15, 2021.
+After that you will have to wait until November.
 Of course, if you have a qualifying event, you can buy insurance any time of year.

 When Is Open Enrollment in Iowa?